JuliaAstro/AstroImages.jl/README.md

 [...]
 ```

-The second argument of this `load` method is the number of the extension to
+You may also pass an explicit extension number to load, which will return the data of that extension (image or table)
-read.
 Read the third extension of the file with:

 ```julia
 julia> load("file.fits", 3)